zeek/zeek-osquery/README.md

      * -stdlib=libstdc++
      * Several system libraries in `/usr/local/osquery`

-Once the build process is stable, we will release an install script.
+We are working on a stable build process an release an install script as soon as possible.

 ## Deployment ##
-The config file (i.e. `/etc/osquery/osquery.conf`) was extended by another key named `bro`.
-The setting `bro_endpoint` must be set such that:
+After installation, the config file (i.e. `/etc/osquery/osquery.conf`) needs to be modified.
+Running the bro-osquery extension requires to retrieve at least the IP address of the Bro instanace it connects to.
+Therefore, the configuration was extended by the key named `bro`.
+The setting `bro_ip` must be set such that:

     {
-    // Configure the daemon below:
       "bro": {
         // Address of bro
-        "bro_endpoint": "172.17.0.2:9999"
+        "bro_ip": "172.17.0.2"
       },

       "options": {
-        ...
+        "logger_plugin": "bro"
+      }
+    }

+To run bro-osquery, start the osquery deamon along with the extension.
+Load the osquery framework scripts in Bro to schedule queries.